-The following table provides summary statistics for permanent job vacancies advertised in London with a requirement for Problem-Solving skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Problem-Solving over the 6 months to 16 May 2022 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies with an option to work from home (WFH) and a requirement for Problem-Solving skills.
+Included is a benchmarking guide to the salaries offered in vacancies that have cited Problem-Solving over the 6 months to 21 May 2022 with a comparison to the same period in the previous 2 years.

 Problem-Solving is in the Processes and Methodologies category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in London with a requirement for process or methodology skills.
+The following table is for comparison with the above and provides summary statistics for all permanent job vacancies with a WFH option and a requirement for process or methodology skills.

 Permanent vacancies with a requirement for process or methodology skills

-As % of all permanent IT jobs advertised in London
+As % of all permanent jobs with a WFH option

 Number of salaries quoted